OHI-Science/bhi-1.0-archive/baltic2015/prep/AO/ao_prep.md

 ![](ao_prep_files/figure-markdown_github/plot%20alt%20scores-3.png)

-### 3.3 Unique indicators per monitoring location
+### 5.3 Check unique indicators per monitoring location

-*Summary information from code below.*

 1. Is more than one key species monitored at a given locations? **NO**
 2. Is more than one function group monitored? **Depends on location, 1 or 2 groups monitored**